-The Student Health & Development Center (SHDC) is located on the lower level of Lura Manor.
+The Student Health Clinic, and Counseling Services, are located on the lower level of Lura Manor.
 Elevator access is available at the northwest door.

-Student Health Center
+Student Health Clinic

-The goal of the Student Health Center is to improve the status of health and ultimately the quality of life of MSU students while they are on campus and as they plan for the future.
+The goal of the Student Health Clinic is to improve the status of health and ultimately the quality of life of MSU students while they are on campus and as they plan for the future.
 Focus is on health promotion, risk reduction through surveillance and control of health hazards, health education, and referral to other campus or community services as needs are identified.

-The Student Health Center is staffed by a nurse practitioner, registered nurse, and a licensed practical nurse, with a referral service to Minot Center for Family Medicine as needed.
+The Student Health Clinic is staffed by a nurse practitioner, registered nurse, and a licensed practical nurse, with a referral service to Minot Center for Family Medicine as needed.
 These providers diagnose and treat a variety of acute health problems in an ambulatory clinic setting and make referrals as indicated by the health care needs of students.
 Student health care is intended to supplement private health care.
 It is not intended to provide comprehensive medical care.

-At the discretion of the Student Health Center staff, assistance provided may include, but is not limited to:
+At the discretion of the Student Health Clinic staff, assistance provided may include, but is not limited to:

-- Immunizations
+- · Immunizations and Immune Titers

 - · Women's healthcare

-- STD education and testing
+- · STD education and testing

-- · Preparation and maintenance of medical records

-- Blood pressure monitoring
+- · Blood pressure monitoring

 - · General health needs

-- Health education/promotion programs
+- · Health education/promotion programs

 - · General sick care

-- Prescriptions as necessary
+- · Prescriptions as necessary

-- Tuberculosis screening/testing
+- · Tuberculosis screening/testing

 - · Reporting required illness to public safety agencies

 - · Reporting required injuries/crimes to public safety agencies

 - · Sports and employment physicals